 1. Focus on what matters

-That sounds simple enough, but according to a study by the American Productivity & Quality Center (APQC), 49% of finance professionals spend all of their time processing transactions.
+That sounds simple enough, but according to PwC’s “Finance Effectiveness Benchmark Report,” 35 – 46% of processing time for several key finance processes could be eliminated by automation.
 Repetitive, manual tasks are a huge distraction and a big barrier to success.
 Imagine what you could accomplish if 49% of your staff could focus on higher-value tasks!

 2. Get it right the first time